-- 1. Addition of right and left turning lanes. - 2.
-Realignment of intersection. - 3.
-Adequate turning radii for left and right turning lanes. - 4.
-Use of channelization to reduce excessive areas of conflict at large intersections. - 5.
-Placement of crosswalks as related to sidewalks and stop bars. - 6.
-Locations of pedestrian, bicycle, and transit facilities. - 7.
-Locations of utilities, signal poles, controller cabinets, lighting poles and drainage structures as related to sidewalks and curb ramps. - 8.
-Warrants for traffic control systems. - 9.
-Installation of buried conduit for future traffic control systems. - 10.
-Lighting for intersection illumination. - 11.
-Adequate sight distance. - 12.
+- 1. Traffic Signal Mast Arms within the mast arm policy area (see Section 7.4.12.1) where existing strain poles require replacement/relocation. - 2.
+Addition of right and left turning lanes. - 3.
+Realignment of intersection. - 4.
+Adequate turning radii for left and right turning lanes. - 5.
+Use of channelization to reduce excessive areas of conflict at large intersections. - 6.
+Placement of crosswalks as related to sidewalks and stop bars. - 7.
+Locations of pedestrian, bicycle, and transit facilities. - 8.
+Locations of utilities, signal poles, controller cabinets, lighting poles and drainage structures as related to sidewalks and curb ramps. - 9.
+Warrants for traffic control systems. - 10.
+Installation of buried conduit for future traffic control systems. - 11.
+Lighting for intersection illumination. - 12.
+Adequate sight distance. - 13.
 ADA needs.

-Corrective measures shall be included in projects having T-intersections with significant crash histories (3 or more crashes within the most recent 5-year) or other evidence of safety or operational problems.
+Corrective measures shall be included in projects having T-intersections with significant crash histories (3 or more crashes of a specific type within the most recent 5-years) or other evidence of safety or operational problems.